Main Content

 This argument supports complex-valued predictors and targets.

-Sequence or time series data, specified a numeric array, a cell array of numeric arrays, a dlarray object, a cell array of dlarray objects, datastore, or minibatchqueue object.
+Sequence or time series data, specified as a numeric array, categorical array, cell array, datastore, or minibatchqueue object.

-If you have sequences of the same length that fit in memory and do not require additional processing, then specifying the input data as a numeric array is usually the easiest option.
-If you have sequences of different lengths that fit in memory and do not require additional processing, then specifying the input data as a cell array of numeric arrays is usually the easiest option.
-If you want to test a neural network with sequences stored on your system, or want to apply additional processing such as custom transformations, then using datastores is usually the easiest option.
+If you have sequences of the same length that fit in memory and do not require additional processing, then specifying the input data as a numeric array is usually the best option.
+If you have sequences of different lengths that fit in memory and do not require additional processing, then specifying the input data as a cell array of numeric arrays is usually the best option.
+To test a neural network with sequences stored on your system, or to apply additional processing such as custom transformations, then use a datastore.
 For neural networks with multiple inputs, you must use a TransformedDatastore or CombinedDatastore object.

 Tip

-Most datastores and functions output data in the layout that the network expects.
-If your data is in a different layout than what the network expects, then indicate that your data has a different layout by using the InputDataFormats argument or by specifying input data as a formatted dlarray object.
-Adjusting the InputDataFormats argument is usually easier than preprocessing the input data.
+Most datastores and functions return data in the layout that the network expects.
+If your data is in a different layout, then indicate the layout by using the InputDataFormats name-value argument or by specifying the input data as a formatted dlarray object.
+Specifying the InputDataFormats name-value argument is usually easier than adjusting the layout of the input data manually.

-For neural networks that do not have input layers, you must use the InputDataFormats argument or use formatted dlarray objects.
+For neural networks that do not have input layers, you must use the InputDataFormats name-value argument or formatted dlarray objects.

 For more information, see Deep Learning Data Formats.

-For data that fits in memory and does not require additional processing like custom transformations, you can specify a single sequence as a numeric array or a dlarray object or a data set of sequences as a cell array of numeric arrays or dlarray objects.
-If you specify sequences as a numeric array, cell array, or a dlarray object, then you must also specify the targets argument.
+For data that fits in memory and does not require additional processing like custom transformations, you can specify a single sequence as a numeric array, categorical array, or a dlarray object, or a data set of sequences as a cell array of numeric arrays, categorical arrays, or dlarray objects.
+If you specify sequences as a numeric array, categorical array, cell array, or a dlarray object, then you must also specify the targets argument.

 DataLayout